The University | The Program | Housing & Meals | JASSO Scholarship | Cost | Insurance | National Health Insurance | Visa Information | Applications

 University of Tsukuba

-This program is an Academic Year program, running from late August to late June.
-Students may enroll in Japanese language courses, held at the International Student Center, and special courses taught in English exclusively for visiting students.
-These serve as introductions to Japanese government and politics, economy and finance, society and culture.
-Over 20 specialized courses are taught in Japanese in the sixteen different departments..
+This program is an academic year program, running from late August to at least late June.
+Students may enroll in Japanese language courses, held at the International Student Center, and special courses taught in English exclusively for visiting students within one of the following colleges:

 Housing and Meals